Oral Health

 • Uncomfortable sensation prior to the appearance of the sores

-• Red or grey round-shaped sores
+• Red or gray round-shaped sores

 Medications

-If a person takes a medication for blood pressure control (like calcium channel blockers or seizure medication), they may experience gum swelling.
+Certain medications are known to cause swollen gums.
+If a person takes medication for blood pressure control (like calcium channel blockers or seizure medication), they may experience gum swelling.

-Others medicines commonly known to cause swollen gums include:
+Other medicines commonly known to cause swollen gums include:

 • Phenytoin (seizure medication)